Freshly-made traditional lemon curd goes well on toast or as a filling for lemon meringue pie.

 - Prep your ingredients- cube your butter; juice & zest your lemons.

 - Add lemon juice and sugar to a medium saucepan and cook over medium heat.
-Add in butter and stir slowly.
-Once butter is melted, turn down or off heat and add in eggs slowly.
+Temper in the egg yolks.
+Take off the heat and add in the butter.
+It will melt with the residual heat.

 - Turn the heat back up to medium and continue to whisk as curd thickens.
 Once you begin to see bubbles come to the surface of the curd, it’s finished cooking.